Happy New Year & Bonne Année 2022!

 A visual is often better understood than a thousand words, as it speaks for itself.
 No explanation is needed.

 And, in case you're interested, here is the revisited and updated version of LeDomduVin Bottle Dimensions table (that I created back in 2017 for my previous post):

 Hope this post was as helpful to you as it was to me.

-Stay safe and take good care of yourselves, best wishes to all of you for this end of the year holidays.
+Stay safe and take good care of yourselves.
+Best wishes to all of you for this end-of-the-year holiday.

 @ledomduvin, #bottledimensions, #bottles, #dimensions, #ledomduvin, #lescollagesadom, #lescreationsadom, #lesillustrationsadom, #vin, #vino, #wein, #wine